gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { CreateInsightRequested as CreateInsightRequested_2 } from '../events/lab.js';
 import { CurrentUserPermissions } from '@gooddata/sdk-ui-kit';
 import { DashboardAlertCreated as DashboardAlertCreated_2 } from '../events/alerts.js';
-import { DashboardAlertsRemoved as DashboardAlertsRemoved_2 } from '../events/alerts.js';
-import { DashboardAlertUpdated as DashboardAlertUpdated_2 } from '../events/alerts.js';
+import { DashboardAlertSaved as DashboardAlertSaved_2 } from '../events/alerts.js';
 import { DashboardAsyncRenderRequested as DashboardAsyncRenderRequested_2 } from '../events/render.js';
 import { DashboardAsyncRenderResolved as DashboardAsyncRenderResolved_2 } from '../events/render.js';
 import { DashboardAttributeFilterAdded as DashboardAttributeFilterAdded_2 } from '../events/filters.js';